 Evaluation of Deep Drawn Parts

-In addition, the deep drawn stamping process offers a nearly unlimited range for materials, including aluminum, steels, brass, alloys, even copper.
+Besides, the deep drawn stamping process offers a nearly unlimited range for materials, including aluminum, steels, brass, alloys, even copper.

-The parts that are most suitable for manufacturing by deep drawing are commonly those that are expensive and difficult to produce with an alternative method.
+The parts that are most suitable for manufacturing by deep-drawing are commonly those that are expensive and difficult to produce with an alternative method.